tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/tsf_application_file_config.html.markdown

     * `config_file_code` - Configuration file code.
 Note: This field may return null, indicating that no valid values can be obtained.
     * `config_file_name` - Configuration item file name.
 Note: This field may return null, indicating that no valid values can be obtained.
     * `config_file_path` - file config path.
 Note: This field may return null, indicating that no valid values can be obtained.
-    * `config_file_value_length` - config item content lenght.
+    * `config_file_value_length` - config item content length.
 Note: This field may return null, indicating that no valid values can be obtained.
     * `config_file_value` - Configuration file content.
 Note: This field may return null, indicating that no valid values can be obtained.
     * `config_id` - Config ID.
 Note: This field may return null, indicating that no valid values can be obtained.
     * `config_name` - Configuration item name.
 Note: This field may return null, indicating that no valid values can be obtained.